eyoon1131/CS163-Projects-2024Fall-Group24/_posts/2024-12-03-team24-super-resolution.md

 Given an input low-resolution image, the network first uses a convolution layer to extract shallow features.
 Then, the model applies a series of Residual Hybrid Attention Groups (RHAG) to attend to deep features that are very specific to the variations in the data sample.
 Another convolution layer is used to extract deep features at the end of the deep feature extraction block.
 A global residual connection is used to fuse the shallow and deep features.
 At the end, transpose convolution layers are used to reconstruct the image.

 ### Implementation of the HAB
 To improve pixel activation, RHAG also uses an Overlapping Cross-Attention Block (OCAB) to establish connections across windows by computing cross-attention.
-RHAG also utilizes a novel Hybrid Attention Block (HAB) that incorporates a Channel Attention-based Convolution block (CAB) along with the original window-based Multi-head Self Attention (W-MSA) to help the transformer block to get better visual representation ability.
+RHAG also utilizes a novel Hybrid Attention Block (HAB) that incorporates a Channel Attention-based Convolution block (CAB) along with the original Window-based Multi-head Self-Attention (W-MSA) to help the transformer block to get better visual representation ability.
 HAB can be implemented in Pytorch as below.

 ```
 class HAB(nn.Module):